hawschiat/go-snake/README.md

 ![Preview](doc/preview.gif)

-To run the program, you cann either download the binary executable or clone the repository and run it.
+To run the program, you can clone the repository and run it.
 See the following guide on how to do it.

 ## Run with source code